jnt0r/vue-auth0-plugin/README.md

 }
 ```

-Auth0 can also be injected as ´auth´ using the Options API like the example below
+Auth0 can also be injected using the Options API like the example below

 ```html
 <template>